Saturday, 28 September 2024

 Sgorr Ruadh 962m 4hrs 26 mins

-It was a late start, we had both walked until the late evening the day before and Anna had not arrived at the house until 11pm.
+It was a late start, we had both walked until the late evening the day before and Anna had only arrived at the house at 11pm.
 We spent the morning over a lazy breakfast and getting to know each other before sorting ourselves for the walk.
 We started out at 11:30am for the 30-minute drive to Achnashellach.
 It was another miraculously perfect day as we set out to cross the railway line and begin the walk through the Caledonian pines and gurgling burn that makes Coire Lair one of my favourite walks.
 I had been warned by Anna that there would be lots of stops for photos.
-It was a rare pleasure to drift off the path to admire a waterfall or rock formation.
-We chatted with a couple of mountain bikers who were descending the steep rocky path that had etched its way into the bedrock.
-We eventually reached the junction where one path leads to Beinn Liath Mhor Ridge, one heads west across the burn to Fuar Tholl and another into Coire Lair.
+Drifting off the path to admire a waterfall or rock formation was a rare pleasure.
+We chatted with a couple of mountain bikers descending the steep rocky path that had etched its way into the bedrock.
+We eventually reached the junction where one path led to Beinn Liath Mhor Ridge, one headed west across the burn to Fuar Tholl, and another went into Coire Lair.

 It was 5pm by the time we emerged at the summit, the golden hour according to Anna.
 Time for more photos so we dallied on the summit for quite a while absorbing the splendid views.
 The warm rays of the sun were cancelling out the evening chilling of the air.
 There are very few days or places on the Scottish hills as good as this.
 Eventually, we began the descent of 300 metres to Loch a' Bhealaich Mhoir.
 The massive face of Fuar Tholl was tempting but the light was fading, our timing had been perfect for photos but would result in us finishing the walk in the dark before arriving back at Achnashellach.
 We found our way across some burns and boggy ground to eventually join the 3-kilometre path that leads back to the junction of paths at 360 metres.

-Crossing the rushing burn to regain the main path was possible by using walking poles and the final couple of kilometres was down the rocky path.
-Anna's headtorch was needed for the final section through the forest and we were down just after 8pm, We could have been a fair bit quicker but we had extracted the very best out of the walk with a couple of long stops and lots of time to be inspired by the very best of mountain scenery.
+Crossing the rushing burn to regain the main path in dimming light was possible with walking poles and steady feet before the final couple of kilometres down the rocky path.
+Anna's headtorch was needed for the final section through the forest and we were down just after 8pm, We could have been a fair bit quicker but we had enjoyed every frame of the walk with a couple of long stops and lots of time to be inspired by the very best of mountain scenery.

 Heading towards Coire Lair and Beinn Liath Mhor